isabellavjs/trybe_exercises/Front-end/section-13/day-13.1/README.md

-### Section 13.1: Components life cicle - building an API to retrieve and filter dogs picture.
+### Section 13.1: Components life cicle - building an API to retrieve and filter dogs picture!